bparanj/crystal/electronics/experiments/queue/voltage-regulator-experiment.md

 A simple experiment to illustrate the concept of a voltage regulator:

+PENDING

+Comare side by side the top and bottom sections

 ### Objective:

 To demonstrate how a voltage regulator maintains a constant output voltage even when the input voltage varies.